Mhna1234/algo-trading-modeling/docs/QUICK_START_GUIDE.md

 - **Advanced Error Handling**: Structured JSON logging for decisions, checkpoint rollback on failures, retry logic for API failures

 ### Key Issues Requiring Attention

-#### Walk-Forward Backtesting Strategy Problem
-There is a known issue in the walk-forward backtesting implementation where fold isolation may not be properly maintained, potentially leading to information leakage between folds.
-This affects the validity of out-of-sample testing for MAB algorithms.
-Developers should:
-- Review `src/backtesting_methods.py` walk_forward_backtest() method
-- Ensure MAB state is completely reset between folds
-- Validate no lookahead bias in fold boundaries
-- Add comprehensive tests for fold isolation

 #### Lambda Benchmark Results Uploader Implementation
 The AWS Lambda function for uploading benchmark results to S3 has not been implemented.
 This is needed for automated result persistence and dashboard integration.
 The specification is in `docs/LAMBDA_BENCHMARK_RESULTS_UPLOADER.md`.
 Key requirements: